Jazzee/Jazzee/docs/platforms/rhel6.rst

 PDFLib is used to generate PDFs of applications.
 It isn't free and we want to replace it but there does not seem to be a better solution available.
 If you want to be able to create PDFs of applications you will need to purchase and install PDFLib from http://www.pdflib.com/

+Edit your apache configuration to allow .htaccess to work by adding AllowOverride FileInto to the Jazzee Directory